gamepop/SentinAI/README.md

 ### 📊 Advanced Dashboard
 - **Detailed Analysis** - Full breakdown of all suggestions
 - **AI Reasoning** - See why each item was flagged
+- **Confidence Scores** - View AI confidence levels for each decision
 - **Category Filtering** - Filter by safe/review status
 - **Execution History** - Track past cleanup operations